The Boothe Prize

 About the Boothe Prize

-The Boothe Prize recognizes and rewards outstanding expository and argumentative writing by first-year students in the Writing and Rhetoric and Thinking Matters Programs.
+The Boothe Prize recognizes and rewards outstanding expository and argumentative writing by students in COLLEGE and in their first-year writing class (PWR 1, ESF, ITALIC, SLE).
 One first-place and one honorable mention prize are awarded to outstanding essays from each academic quarter at an annual award ceremony in May.

 Each first place winner receives a certificate, a copy of The Collected Poems and Prose of Robert Frost and $350.
 Each honorable mention winner receives a certificate, a copy of The Collected Poems and Prose of Robert Frost and $200.
 The winning essays are published annually in Boothe Prize Essays: Excellence in Writing at Stanford and are available online through this website.